AP Q4 2025 Earnings Call Summary | Stock Taper

 • Q4 2025 Adjusted EBITDA: $3.2 million, down from $6 million in Q4 2024.

-• Full-Year 2025 Adjusted EBITDA: $29.2 million, an increase of $1.1 million from the prior year.
+• Full-Year 2025 Adjusted EBITDA: $29.2 million, an increase of $1.1 million year-over-year.

-• Q4 2025 Net Sales: $108.8 million, up $7.8 million year-over-year.
+• Q4 2025 Net Sales: $108.8 million, up $7.8 million from Q4 2024.

-• Full-Year 2025 Net Sales: $434.2 million, an increase of $3.8 million from 2024.
+• Full-Year 2025 Net Sales: $434.2 million, a slight increase of $3.8 million compared to the prior year.

-• Forged and Cast Engineered Products (FCEP): Q4 net sales of $70.9 million, full-year sales of $292.6 million.
+• Forged and Cast Engineered Products (FCEP): Q4 net sales were $70.9 million, with a full-year total of $292.6 million.

 2. Strategic Updates and Business Highlights

-• Air and Liquid Processing segment achieved record revenue and income in 2025, driven by strong demand in air handlers and heat exchangers.
+• Air and Liquid Processing achieved record revenue and income in 2025, driven by strong demand in air handlers and heat exchangers.

 3. Forward Guidance and Outlook